hlt-mt/TM-Anonymizer/README.md

 The tool is able to extract PIIs in 5 languages: English, Czech, German, Italian, Latvian.
 More languages will be added during the project.

+The ways to access the tool are:
+-) a web interface
+-) an API

+The interface makes avaialable to the user a simple web page, where a text can be inserted and it is processed by the tool returning the list of the identified PIIs.
+The interface allows the user to provide an email addresse to which the output of the tool is sent.
+The aim of the interface is to test the tool.

+The API allows a user to create a direct contection with the tool and to process a singe TU at the time.
+More details about the API specifications are avaialble below.

 ## Installation and Usage